hakeempolistico/Rios/readme.md

 A step by step series of examples that tell you how to get a development env running

 ```
-Clone or download folder to C:\xampp\htdocs
+Clone or download folder to C:\xampp\htdocs and rename folder to "Rios"
 ```
 Open any terminal and run command
 ```